Winery » Winemaking

 Fermentation and Pressing

-Open fermenters, foot stomping and hand-plunging is used for fermenting reds.
-Each ferment and variety is treated on its merit. (no recipes here!)
-Typical fermentation lasts up to 28 days, but sometimes the stubborn native yeasts require a little more time!
+Open fermenters, foot stomping and hand-plunging is used for fermenting reds. (no recipes here!)
+Typical fermentation may last from 5 to 28 days, using native yeast strains.
 Temperature is used to control the rates of ferment.

-About 85% of the wines we produce will see some oak during there life.
-Our Blanc de Blancs spends a minimum 30 months on yeast lees in the bottle, whereas our Verdelho may be released as early as May of the same year.
-All reds spend time in French oak.
-Because we have minimal filtration and no fining, the time in oak ensures stability, softness and balance.
+Our Blanc de Blancs spends a minimum 30 months on yeast lees in the bottle, whereas our aromatic verdelho may be released as early as May of the same year.
+Most of the wines we produce will see some French oak during there life.
+Because we have minimal filtration and no fining, the time in oak help ensure stability, softness and balance.
 All wines are ready to drink upon release.

-The fruity white and Rose are bottled young for freshness and vibrancy, whereas reds are bottled the following year.
-All wines are hand-bottled at the winery.
-Currently screw cap closures are used on all table wines to guarantee the wine as good as the day it was bottled.
+The fruity whites and Rose are bottled young for freshness and vibrancy, reds are typically bottled the following year.